rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/2b-tekton.md

 EOF
 ```

-3. Add the `save-test-results` step to our pipeline.
+2. Open the maven pipeline (`/projects/tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml`) and add the `save-test-results` step to our pipeline.

 ```yaml
     # Save Test Results